This is a story about single-mom dating etiquette, but it is also about single moms cruising for men together.

 A few tales about people lying about having kids on Reddit:

-When to tell a guy you are a single mom
+When to tell a date you have a kid

 When should you tell a man you have a child?

 Any delayed reveal nurtures distrust.
 Horrible way to start a relationship — serious or casual.
 The last thing you want to do is have a man angry that you lied (and yes, omission is lying) about having a child.

 Just tell him you have kids:

 Or, drop it into conversation.
 Try: